-The Qualified Long-Term Preservation Policy is valid without a time limit until withdrawal.
+The Qualified Long-Term Preservation Policy is valid without a time limit until withdrawal or the issuance of the newer version of the Qualified Long-Term Preservation Policy.

 8.10.3 Effect of Termination and Survival

 In case of the withdrawal of the Qualified Long-Term Preservation Policy the Long-Term Preservation Provider publishes the detailed rules of the withdrawal and the rights and obligations persisting after withdrawal on its webpage.